TBD54566975/developer.tbd.website/README.md

 ## **What is Hacktoberfest?**

 Celebrate the 10th anniversary of Hacktoberfest this year!
 Hosted annually every October, Hacktoberfest is a month-long event sponsored by DigitalOcean, GitHub, and various other partners, championing open-source contributions.
-This milestone year introduces exciting digital prizes:
+This milestone year introduces exciting digital prizes when you **successfully merge 4 PRs**:

 - Digital Reward Kit:
   - A dynamic badge that evolves with every pull/merge request that maintainers accept.